Allocation of Divisible Goods under Lexicographic Preferences: Abstract

 \section{Abstract}

 We present a simple and natural non-pricing mechanism for allocating divisible goods among strategic agents having lexicographic preferences.
-Our mechanism has favorable properties of incentive compatibility (strategy-proofness), Pareto efficiency, envy-freeness, and time efficiency.
+Our mechanism has favorable properties of strategy-proofness (incentive compatibility).
+In addition (and even when extended to the case of Leontief bundles) it enjoys Pareto efficiency, envy-freeness, and time efficiency.